My Quiet Kitchen

 Instructions

-• Locate one 32 ounce glass jar (or two pint jars) with a lid.
-Make sure the jar is clean by pouring a small amount of white vinegar inside, screwing on the lid, and shaking for a few seconds.
+• Find one 32 ounce glass jar (or two pint jars) with a lid.
+Pour a splash of white vinegar inside, screw on the lid, and shake for a few seconds.
 Let stand for about a minute, then rinse.
-(There's nothing scientific about this; it's just a simple step I take to improve the cleanliness of the jars.)
+(There's nothing scientific about this; it's just a simple step I take to make sure the jars are clean.)

-• Fill the jar with the prepared vegetables and any flavorings you're using, such as peppercorns, garlic, mustard seeds, and fresh or dried herbs.
+• Wash and prep the vegetables.
+Fill the jar with the veggies and any flavorings you're using, such as peppercorns, garlic, mustard seeds, and fresh or dried herbs.
 Set aside.

 Notes